-- 15. Receipts from Other Sources (i.e. guest meals) - 15aSA Financial Assistance for the temporary financial assistance funds granted by the General Assembly for the 2017-2019 fiscal biennium.
-The payment period began on July 1, 2017 and ending on June 30, 2019.
-The amount of \$34 per month for each resident who was a recipient of State-County Special Assistance.
+15. Receipts from Other Sources (i.e. guest meals)

+SA Financial Assistance - for the temporary financial assistance funds granted by the General Assembly.
+The first COVID-19 amount was in the one-time payment of \$1,325 for each resident who was a recipient of State-County Special Assistance (SA) between March 10th through July 30, 2020.
+The second COVID-19 amount was \$250 per month, for each SA resident beginning August 1st through December 30, 2020.